Reaper (TV series): Development and production

 Reaper premiered on September 25, 2007 in the United States, airing on Tuesday nights at 9:00PM Eastern/8:00PM Central on the CW, following Beauty and the Geek.
 The series had a full 18 episode order for the 2007–2008 season, with 13 pre-strike episodes and 5 post-strike episodes.

 Reaper stopped airing new episodes after the tenth episode due to the industry-wide 2007-2008 Writers Guild of America strike.
 It resumed new pre-strike episodes for three weeks on Thursdays in March, and began airing post-strike episodes on April 22, 2008.

 On May 12, 2008, Reaper was officially renewed for a 13-episode second and final season which premiered on March 3, 2009.

 On May 19, 2009, Reaper was officially canceled by The CW.
 However, ABC Studios was still in negotiations with CW affiliates to syndicate the show, or sell it to cable.

-Tyler Labine who plays Sock posted on his Facebook account that Reaper is officially canceled and will not be returning.
+Tyler Labine who plays Sock posted on his Facebook account that Reaper has officially been canceled and will not be returning.